-It’s one of my comfort foods, the risotto.
-I’ve become very fond of this classic dish over the years, possibly because it’s a fairly quick, easy meal that can be rustled up at a moment’s notice.
+The risotto is one of my favourite comfort foods.
+I've become very fond of this classic dish over the years, possibly because it's a fairly quick, easy meal that can be rustled up at a moment's notice.
 A plain risotto bianco is hard to beat I reckon, especially when served alongside a simple green salad and a glass of crisp white wine.
 And it only takes a little more than 30 minutes from start to finish.
 This risotto is a little more involved, however.
-It’s a proper winter dish, making good use of cavolo nero, that classic vegetable so loved by the Italians, and tough winter herbs thyme and rosemary to give a depth of earthiness.
+It's a proper winter dish, making good use of cavolo nero, that classic vegetable so loved by the Italians, and tough winter herbs thyme and rosemary to give a depth of earthiness.

 For this recipe you'll need 3 pots; one for the risotto, one for the chicken stock and one for the fried cavolo nero.
 If you're organised though you could fry the cavolo nero beforehand and wash the pot.

 - 140 g risotto rice

 - 1 glassful dry white wine

 - 2 sprigs rosemary